-It’s easy to underestimate the size and complexity of a transformation-minded approach to the education system.
-It can be tempting to think that if we get personalized learning in schools right, some magical alignment will occur and kids will have vastly expanded access to all kinds of great opportunities.
-The truth is that K-12 education is just one piece that must be aligned with a number of other systems—health, early childhood, higher education, social services, etc.—that are learner-centered (our strategic foresight team has explored this idea in a numberofpublications).
-As our team refines our work, I will keep in mind that any opportunity to extend our impact through partnerships and alignment with similar-minded people should be taken to really lead towards a personalized learning ecosystem rather perpetuating existing siloes in thinking.
+First, it’s easy to underestimate the complexity of a transformation-minded approach to education.
+It’s tempting to think that with structures that support personalized learning, some magical alignment will occur to vastly expand learners’ access to all kinds of great opportunities.
+The truth is that K-12 education is just one piece that must be aligned with a number of other systems—health, early childhood, higher education, social services, etc.—that are learner-centered (KnowledgeWorks futurists have explored this idea in a number of publications).
+Because of this, we need to pursue opportunities to extend our impact through partnerships and alignment with similar-minded people, leading towards a personalized learning ecosystem rather perpetuating existing siloes.

-While navigating our work in the K-12 sector with an eye towards partnerships and alignment, we must remember our work includes a diverse group of people who represent many different perspectives.
-Even in the microcosm of the convening, the easy part was agreeing that learning has to become more student-centered, but there are many different, even seemingly opposed, proposed ways to get there.
-While we may not all agree on a range of issues, I saw that working through that tension, even if we end up agreeing to disagree, makes our ideas better.
-A foundational premise of the district conditions is encouraging a culture of innovation and risk-taking.
+Second, while navigating our work with an eye towards partnerships and alignment, we must remember our work includes a diverse group of people who represent many different perspectives.
+It’s easy to agree that education should become more learner-centered, but there are many different, sometimes seemingly opposed, ways to get there.
+In the face of differences, working through tensions makes our ideas better, even if consensus is hard to come by.
+A foundational premise of our work is encouraging a culture of innovation and risk-taking.
 To me, that means that we need to allow space for thinking that diverges from the norm and encourage the testing of new ideas in the face of uncertainty.
-By discussing and testing a variety of ideas, we are ever more likely to create a system that adapts to individual student needs and truly serves its learners.
+By discussing and testing a variety of ideas, we are more likely to create a system that adapts to individual student needs and truly serves its learners.

-The transformation we want to see in our education system will not come from a traditional course of action.
+Finally, the transformation we want to see in our education system will not come from a traditional course of action.
 To transform, we may need to completely redefine the key levers for change and how we approach them.
-For example, a current trend in moving towards student-centered learning is focusing on increasing flexibility in time, the thinking being that if we give more time or release restrictions on time, learning can finally be personalized.
-In reality, even though it is a powerful tool, time does not drive personalized learning.
+For example, one approach to enable student-centered learning is increasing flexibility in time, the thinking being that if we give more time or release restrictions on time, learning can finally be personalized.
+In reality, even though it is a powerful tool, time alone does not drive personalized learning.
 We do need to be able to maximize the tools that lead to personalized learning (time, technology, etc.), but our work needs to first transform the foundational vision and culture of a district that is wanting to implement high quality personalized learning.